-If you’re finding yourself spending a lot of money on snacks and hating the long list of ingredients they’re made with, it’s time to make your own healthy snacks.
 The snack market now compared to how it was 10 years ago is drastically different.
 It’s much easier to find clean labels and products with minimal ingredients.
-Yet the best ones tend to also be pricey because of the quality of ingredients.
+Yet, the best ones tend to also be pricey because of the quality of ingredients.
 One snack you can easily make at home though is these no bake energy bites.

-I make them with only two ingredients: dates and nuts.
-That’s the base for the recipe!
-Then there are countless ways to beef it up with some add-ins and toppings or coatings.
 I love having a batch of these energy balls in my fridge throughout the week.
 Then I easily grab a couple when I’m on the go and want a fast nutritious bite.
-For energy bites, these surprisingly need little energy to make
+For energy bites, these surprisingly need little energy to make!

 Why are energy balls good for you

 There are so many variations of this snack all over now.
 They’re called energy bites, fat balls, protein bites, and countless other names.
 One thing that’s consistent though is how healthy they are for you!
 It’s a great snack made with wholesome and feel good ingredients.
-And in the case of my recipe, it’s literally two ingredients that are so good for your body.
+It’s a handful of wholesome superfood ingredients that are so good for your body.

 How to customize no bake energy bites

 - Seeds: Chia seeds, flax, hemp seeds, sunflower seeds and pumpkin seeds give the energy bites more plant-based protein and give them an extra crunch.
-If you’re adding seeds, I would recommend 2-3 tablespoons.
+I only used ground flaxseeds, but feel free to add others.

-- Nuts or nut butters: Use roughly chopped nuts or nut butter.
-Regardless, this is another way to add healthy fats, flavor and protein to the energy bites.
-If you’re adding a nut butter, you’ll need to add some dry ingredients to off-set it, like oats, almond meal, protein powder or powdered peanut butter.
+- Nuts or nut butters: Use small chopped nuts or nut butter.
+This is another way to add healthy fats, flavor and protein to the energy bites.
+If you’re adding more nut butter, you’ll need to add some dry ingredients to off-set it, like oats, almond flour, protein powder or powdered peanut butter.
 For every 1/4 cup of nut butter, use 1 cup of dry ingredients.

-- Dried fruit: Although there’s already dates in the energy balls, you can also add raisins, apricots, coconut or cranberries.
+- Dried fruit: Think of using chopped dates, raisins, apricots, coconut or cranberries.
 I would recommend chopping them up finely or blending in the food processor.
-And if you are adding more dried fruit, it helps to balance out the sweetness with something salty or bland like more nuts, oat, almond meal or unsweetened protein powder.
+And if you are adding more dried fruit, it helps to balance out the sweetness with something salty or bland like more nuts, oats, almond meal or unsweetened protein powder.